-Although I was a first class student, my stepfather would not allow me to study and I joined the Airforce in Czechoslovakia in 1930 at the age of 18.
-I happen to come out as primate of the two years course and was stationed in Prague afterwards.
+Although I was a first-class student, my stepfather would not allow me to study and I joined the Airforce in Czechoslovakia in 1930 at the age of 18.
+I happen to come out as a private of the two years course and was stationed in Prague afterwards.
 It was then that I started studying English at the English Institute of Victoria College of Prague.

 Little time was lost and I left the scene of landing with Knotek and Karel Kunka.
 It was still very dark, and in haphazard choice of direction, we were often falling in water.
-The immediate preceeding circumstances before entering the farm of Mr. Wilhelm van Veen, are not remembered by me.
+The immediate preceding circumstances before entering the farm of Mr Wilhelm van Veen, are not remembered by me.
 The only thing remembered very clearly was that people to whom I spoke were friendly but said very little.
-I have decided to strip of as much as possible of compromising clothes and replace them by what ever suitable clothes could be found.
-Having done that, we left the-farm and carried on walking, we, reached a nice garden in which a young man worked, he was extremely friendly disposed and did speak some German, which I tried with him.
+I have decided to strip off as much as possible of compromising clothes and replace them with whatever suitable clothes could be found.
+Having done that, we left the farm and carried on walking, we, reached a nice garden in which a young man worked, he was extremely friendly disposed and did speak some German, which I tried with him.

 He could not help truly effectively, but placed us in a garage or similar, brought us some food and drink and instructed us to wait till his master comes.
-It must have taken some considerable time, because all three of us fell asleep.
-When the gardeners master did come, very calm and composed, speaking English, he asked us to come along, which we did, having come to an opening from his property, the man said,”straight forward” and that was the last we saw of any of them.
-It was broken daylight by now and as we were afraid of walking along, we hid in an undergrowth and stayed in that spot near the evening.
+It must have taken some considerable time because all three of us fell asleep.
+When the gardeners master did come, very calm and composed, speaking English, he asked us to come along, which we did, having come to an opening from his property, the man said, “straight forward” and that was the last we saw of any of them.
+It was broken daylight by now and as we were afraid of walking along, we hid in the undergrowth and stayed in that spot near the evening.

-Than we decided to try our luck elswhere.
+Than we decided to try our luck elsewhere.
 We heard chimes of a church-clock and thought perhaps the clergyman will help.
-When the door of the rectory opened, we were welcomed by a woman, who most probably was the clergymans wife, she was of a very friendly disposition, but the clergyman himself did not want to have anything to do with us and send us away.
+When the door of the rectory opened, we were welcomed by a woman, who most probably was the clergyman’s wife, she was of a very friendly disposition, but the clergyman himself did not want to have anything to do with us and send us away.
 It was dark by now and as we walked, we talked, but suddenly we were passing a gate of some military establishment guarded by Germans.
-They did not recognise us as military personel and we passed them safely.
-Soon we reached an area, what in my opinion was a’well to do’ part of the town, large gardens, and we entered one of these and found a stable in the middle of the property.
+They did not recognise us as military personnel and we passed them safely.
+Soon we reached an area, what in my opinion was a ‘well to do’ part of the town, large gardens, and we entered one of these and found a stable in the middle of the property.

-Generally spoken, the stay, inspite of being solitary confinment, was not too bad, especially as one of the German guards came from Sudetengau and spoke Czech, my mothertongue.
-The food was poor, of low grade, lacking many essentials needed for a healthy survival, one was hungry all the day.
-The said German guard advised me to buy raw carrots from my money, which was taken away from me after arrest.
+Generally spoken, the stay, in spite of being solitary confinement, was not too bad, especially as one of the German guards came from Sudetengau and spoke Czech, my mother tongue.
+The food was poor, of low grade, lacking many essentials needed for healthy survival, one was hungry all day.
+The said German guard advised me to buy raw carrots from my money, which was taken away from me after the arrest.
 I could also buy cigarette-paper and tobacco and was given permission to smoke.
 I remember meeting a Frenchman on the daily exercise walk, pleading for a cigarette and matches.
 The poor man tried to smoke grass from the mattress and got very sick after that.
-I was giving him, when I could contact him four to five cigarettes already rolled up, and I think he was the most grateful person I have ever met.
+I was giving him when I could contact him four to five cigarettes already rolled up, and I think he was the most grateful person I have ever met.
 I never learned about his fate.
-Due ‘to the continuous interogation by the “Reichkriegsunwalt”, my moral was very low, especially as the charges were high-treason, due to my Czech origin.
+Due ‘to the continuous interrogation by the “Reichkriegsunwalt”, my morale was very low, especially as the charges were high-treason, due to my Czech origin.

 After a period of about three months, I managed to overcome the low spirit by borrowing English books from the prison library.
 I couldn’t be grateful enough to P.G.
 Woodhouse, whose books I read and copied word by word on paper, which I bought through prison facilities.
-When the English library got exhausted, I started reading German books, first without a dictonary, later on I obtained a Langensheid dictonary Czech-German, German-Czech.
+When the English library got exhausted, I started reading German books, first without a dictionary, later on, I obtained a Langensheid dictionary Czech-German, German-Czech.
 As soon as I established a definite routine work, things started looking up.
 Eventually the day of trial approached, we were summoned and put into a “Black Maria” and waited and waited for hours, locked up in there.
-Finally we were removed from this vehicle and put back into cells, solitary confinment all the time.
+Finally, we were removed from this vehicle and put back into cells, solitary confinement all the time.

 For several days we were left without any knowledge of what is likely to happen to us.
-One day, near excercise time, all remaining crew members were summond and stood in front of the floorcommanding officer and a statement was read to us in German.
+One day, near exercise time, all remaining crew members were summoned and stood in front of the floor Commanding Officer and a statement was read to us in German.
 I remember clearly the important part, which at the time I did not understand but memorised very well.
 It ran “Die Hauptverhandlung wurde aufgehoben”.
 Later on I asked the Czech speaking guard, who explained that the trial was not to be held.
 No other news was given for months, till one day, rather hastily, we had to pack our few possessions and were driven by a vehicle through Berlin, guarded all the time, to a station and then travelled for a long time.